KRWCLASSIC/Steam-Account-Switcher-Manager/readme.md

 - **Account Management**: Easily reorder your Steam accounts to suit your preferences.
 - **Account Disabling**: Disable accounts for privacy or organization, with hidden accounts stored in `%appdata%/KRWCLASSIC/steamaccountswitchermanager`.
-- **Account Backup**: Automatically or manually create backups before making any changes.
+- **Backup Manager**: Automatically or manually create backups and restore them from one button.

 ## Prerequisites (Non-build)